aeternity/protocol/generalized_accounts/README.md

 ### Threat model/attack vectors

-Special care needs to be taken when writing contracts, that handle authorisation logic for a GA.
+Special care needs to be taken when writing contracts, that handle authorization logic for a GA.
 If the contract does not enforce integrity checking or replay protection, then it will be vulnerable to abuse.